 Video Annotation Data Management (500055)

-MBARI has collected over 23,000 hours of underwater video since 1984.
+MBARI has collected over 27,000 hours of underwater video since 1984.
 Working alongside the research and video staff, Brian develops systems for assisting MBARI staff with managing and analyzing this video data.
-MBARI’s video management and annotation tools, such as the Video Annotation and Reference System (VARS), are open-source and freely available to other researchers.
+MBARI’s video management and annotation tools are open-source and freely available to other researchers.

 MBARI provides a Deep-Sea Guide for identifying and characterizing deep-sea organisms.
 As the lead engineer, Brian provides support, development and updates to the Deep-Sea Guide.